07jikim/Nudivirus_genome-assembly/README.md

 In this step, we used [`fastp`](https://github.com/OpenGene/fastp) to filter out low-quality reads and generate basic quality control reports.

----

-#### 🧪 Tool: `fastp`

-Fastp is an ultra-fast all-in-one FASTQ preprocessor.
-It performs quality filtering, trimming, and generates both HTML and JSON QC reports.

----

 #### ⚙️ Command